dchester/showcase/README.md

-# Flight CMS
+# Showcase

 Custom content types and fields with a JSON API

 ## Getting Started

-Flight requires Node.js and a MySQL, Postgres, or SQLite database.
+Showcase requires Node.js and a MySQL, Postgres, or SQLite database.

 Clone the repository and install dependencies: